Easy Methods to Fix max_execution_time Fatal Error in WordPress?

 Method 1: Edit Your PHP.ini File

-The PHP.ini file is a configuration file that controls how PHP on your server behaves.
+The PHP.ini file is a configuration file that controls how PHP behaves on your server.
 Here’s how you can modify it to increase the max_execution_time:

-This method works for most users because it gives direct control over script execution times, which is helpful for larger or resource-heavy tasks.
+This method works for most users because it provides direct control over script execution times, which is particularly helpful for larger or resource-intensive tasks.

 Read: Hiring a WordPress Support Agency?
 Crucial Questions to Ask